-6. This Guideline1 applies to all entities that are licensed under the FIA23.
-Licensees (including parent companies or financial holding companies for banking groups) should ensure that, at a minimum, this Guideline is also implemented in their branches and majority-owned subsidiaries abroad and, where permitted in the host country, ensure that those operations apply the higher of local and host standards.
-Licensees should inform the Bank and the Authority if the host laws and regulations prohibit the implementation of this Guideline; and take appropriate additional measures to address the ML/FT risks.
+This Guideline1 applies to all entities that are incorporated in Barbados and that are licensed under the FIA and IFSA.
+Licensees should ensure that, at a minimum, this Guideline is also implemented in their branches and subsidiaries abroad, and where permitted in the host country, ensure that these operations apply the higher of local and host standards.
+Licensees should inform the Bank and the Authority if the local applicable laws and regulations prohibit the implementation of this Guideline.

-7. While other financial sector regulators have issued their own guidance notes to their sectors (See Appendix 1), the Bank recognises that other persons and entities may also be vulnerable to money laundering and the financing of terrorism and proliferation.
+While other financial sector regulators have issued their own guidance notes to their sectors (See Appendix 1), the Bank recognises that other persons and entities may also be vulnerable to the threat of money laundering and terrorist financing.
 These persons and entities interface directly with licensees.
 It is recommended that they consider the issues embodied in this Guideline and, to this end, they may also avail themselves of the relevant portions of this Guideline.

-3.0 MONEY LAUNDERING AND FINANCING OF TERRORISM & PROLIFERATION
+3.0 MONEY LAUNDERING AND FINANCING OF TERRORISM